vega/vega-lite/site/docs/transform/timeunit.md

 To parse data in local time or UTC time, there are three cases:

 1) Times are parsed as UTC time if the date strings are in [ISO format](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse).
+Note that date strings without time are interpreted as UTC but but date strings with time and without timezone as local.

 <span class="vl-example" data-name="time_parse_utc"></span>